craftcms/docs/docs/4.x/config/README.md

 Each option becomes a method call, accepting the same values that you would provide in a config map.
 The modified configuration object is returned to allow chaining.

 ::: warning
-Fluent config is currently only available for _general_ and _database_ settings, and not all plugins support it.
+Fluent config is currently only available for _general_ and _database_ settings, and unsupported in plugins.
 When in doubt, use a config map!
 :::

 ### Types and Values